“Still one of the greatest pianists alive”(The Times, 2018)

 In a career spanning nearly 60 years Maurizio Pollini is one of the great keyboard legends.
 He has a broad repertoire ranging from Bach to contemporary composers and has recorded works from the classical, Romantic and contemporary repertoire to worldwide critical acclaim.
-His recordings of the complete piano works of Schoenberg, and of works by Berg, Webern, Nono, Boulez and Lachenmann are a testament to his great passion for music of the 20th century and beyond.

 “…a reminder that at 76, Maurizio Pollini is still one of the greatest pianists alive”

 “The older Pollini grows, the more he seems to recapture the youthful joy of playing the piano, communing with the great masters”